|

 (especially on Sundays), and I'd rather shop for a new

 Kids?
-Yeah, we
+Yeah,

 Actually, when Rick and I first met, he wanted enough